Trump put up walls to immigrants, with stinging rhetoric and barriers made of steel and regulation

 Kevin McAleenan, who ran U.S. Customs and Border Protection from 2017 to 2019 and then served as acting Homeland Security secretary during the migration crisis, said the episode showed a need for a much deeper commitment to Central America.

-“The last several years have demonstrated is that it’s not just development aid or security support,” McAleenan said.
+“The last several years have demonstrated that it’s not just development aid or security support,” McAleenan said.
 “While those efforts are fundamental, we must engage Central American governments directly on regional migration flows, and work with them to address the human smuggling organizations, while extending protections for vulnerable populations closer to home.”

 Biden, if elected, may not be able to easily deliver on his pledges to roll back Trump’s immigration legacy.
 Miller and his team created interlocking layers of measures to restrict access to the U.S. asylum system, for instance, so an unfavorable court ruling or injunction blocking one measure would leave others intact.
 He flooded the immigration system with so many regulatory changes and executive actions that advocacy groups struggled to keep pace in court.